You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Want the best LLC service?
 Choose ZenBusiness.
 We have formed 400,000+ businesses and accumulated thousands of positive customer reviews.

 We'll form your LLC for free — just pay your state's required fee!

 LLC Name Reservation Fee

 This is the big one, the most important form that you’ll file to start your New Jersey LLC.
-When you file the Articles of Organization, you’re officially putting your company on file with the state.
+When you file the Certificate of Formation, you’re officially putting your company on file with the state.
 You can’t do business until you’ve successfully submitted this form but will cost you $125.
-Standard processing time is six to eight weeks, so it may be a good investment to pay the $50 expedited processing fee for same-day service.
-Once you’ve successfully filed the Articles of Organization once, you don’t have to do it again for the entire life of your business, so this is a one-time fee.
+The standard processing time is only 1-3 business days, so it is almost certainly not a good investment to pay the $50 expedited processing fee for same-day service.
+Once you’ve successfully filed the Certificate of Formation once, you don’t have to do it again for the entire life of your business, so this is a one-time fee.